 The Town of Windsor is dedicated to providing safe, quality water and sewer services to all residents of Windsor.
 Windsor uses approximately 3.1 million gallons of water each day.
 The town has two water storage tanks.
 One holds 2 million gallons and the other holds 3 million gallons.
 These tanks are a valuable asset during peak summer usage.
-The town services approximately 7,000 electronic water meters.
+The town services over 9,000 electronic water meters.
 The town also operates and maintains a wastewater treatment facility with a capacity of 2.8 million gallons per day and over 90 miles of sewer line.

 The Water/Sewer Maintenance Division is not responsible for turning on or off various Homeowner Association (HOA) non-potable water systems.
 For that, please consult with your specific HOA.

 Holiday Cooking Reminder

 Fats, oils and grease are bad for your plumbing and the town's sewer system.
 Once in the system, fats, oils and grease can harden and cause clogged drains, potentially causing costly repairs for the homeowner.
 A common myth is that pouring degreaser down the drain can offset the damage done by pouring these contaminants down the drain.
 That is untrue and it creates a greater environmental problem.
 Instead, scrape cooled grease and food scraps into the trash for disposal.
 This helps prevent grease from damaging pipes.

 Service providers are required to notify the town when any work is performed within the sanitary sewer system.
 This includes routine maintenance, plugged lines, debris removal, and repairs.
 Call Town Hall at 970-674-2400 to notify Public Works.